cluster-labs/ipfscloud-web/README.md

 }
 ```

-**NOTE that the UI is handled automatically after a successful upload or a faliure.**
+**NOTE that the UI is handled automatically after a successful upload or a failure.**

 ## Apps made using IpfsCloud
 * **[IpfsHost](https://ipfscloud.store/app/host.html)**: Host your website in a minute for free(paid version with new features will be released soon).
 You can host websites/webapps (not server-side code) on IpfsHost.
 You can host in 2 simple steps: